open-coffee/opencoffee-starter/coffeenet-starter-navigation-thymeleaf/README.md

 # CoffeeNet Starter Navigation Thymeleaf

-This CoffeeNet started is dedicated to provide a simple and easy way to integrate the CoffeeNet navigation behaviour with thymeleaf 2 into your application.
+This CoffeeNet starter is dedicated to provide a simple and easy way to integrate the CoffeeNet navigation behaviour with thymeleaf 2 into your application.

 ## Getting started